adeyblue/ManAboutTheHouseEdits/index.md

 ## 15:17
 Robin: Oh, she'll be alrght, there's nothing to it

 > Chrissy: What?
 > Robin: Well I mean, in China you know, the women don't even straighten up from picking the rice.
 It's all splash, [does Chinese narrow eyes] ???
 > Chrissy: Oh yeah.
 And how would you feel if men had the babies
 > Robin: Terrified of being alone with you, ducky
 > Chrissy: [picks up telephone, to Robin] You are an unfeeling pig
 > [Scene change]
 > Mr Randall: Yes, yes, I know, but, hello

 Mr Randall: Ah, Chrissy

 * I can't quite work out what the joke is after Robin narrows his eyes but either way, this is the first of the awful cuts.
-Not because I'm married to 70's Chinese stereotypes, but the cut is handled by fading to black in the middle of the scene and coming back up after Chrissy answers the telephone *
+Not because I'm married to 70's Chinese stereotypes, but the cut is handled by fading to black in the middle of the scene and coming back up after Chrissy answers the telephone

 ## 18:04

 Chrissy: Get off!

 > Robin: I will if you like, but when gay lib comes to me remember you're to blame dear.
 > Chrissy: You never give in
 > Robin: Neither do you
 > [Baby cries]
 > Robin: Oh no, not again.
 Look you're not going in are you?
 > Chrissy: Aww, he probably only wants a little cuddle
 > Robin: I know how he feels

 [Scene change]
 Jo: I've had a lovely evening Phillip

-* The first bit of this is in line with ITV's 'cut everything that revolves around gayness' policy that seems to have been employed, but on Robin's last line of the cut bit the camera moves up and back down as if somebody accidentally whacked it, which is probably why the cut is longer than it needs to be. *
+* The first bit of this is in line with ITV's 'cut everything that revolves around homosexuality' policy that seems to have been employed, but on Robin's last line of the cut bit the camera moves up and back down as if somebody accidentally whacked it, which is probably why the cut is longer than it needs to be.

 | ***Running times*** |
 | Complete |